Sexually Transmitted Infections

 - A sore, ulcer, rash, or lump that appears on the penis or around the vagina, vulva or anus

 - Swelling of the scrotum

 If you or your partner exhibit one or more of these symptoms, you should go for Sexually Transmitted Infection (STI) screening.
 It is also important to note that some STIs cause no visible symptoms.
 However, you can still pass on the infection to others even if you have no symptoms.
-Thus, it is recommended that if you are sexually active you should go for STI screenings yearly.
+Thus, we recommend going for STI testing yearly if you are sexually active.
 This can be done on either urine in both men and women, vaginal or cervical swabs in women, or urethral swabs in men.